For today's topic, we are covering armholes!

 What is the difference between the sleeve head and the armscye?
 The armscye is crafted inside—on the inner part of the jacket—and around the armhole.
 The sleeve head is made a little bit larger than the armscye.

 Pros of having small armholes:

-3. Professional Look - The higher armholes not only provide a cleaner look by keeping the jacket in place but also they provide a nice silhouette for the client.
-The next time you're in court or in a meeting please take a look at the jackets of the people sitting next to you and if you see that the jacket(s) is rising up or doesn't lay smoothly then you'll know why.
+3. Professional Look - Higher armholes not only provide a cleaner look by keeping the jacket in place, but also provide a nice silhouette for the client.
+The next time you're in court or at a meeting, please take a look at the jackets of the people sitting next to you.
+If you see their jackets rising up or not lying smoothly on their bodies, then you'll know why.